cogulobi/Momentum-based-residuals-for-Matlab/README.md

 ## Citation

-If you use this code, please cite the associated paper and repository DOI: "10.xxxx/zenodo.xxxxxx"
+If you use this code, please cite the associated paper  **"Efficient computation of momentum-based residual for robot collision detection and isolation"**, G. Tonti et al., 2025.